rdx40/ADO-To-GH-migration/README.md

 - Select your repository to be private
 - Begin Import

 ### Issue with this method is pull request and issues are not migrated .
 In the case where it is required that these are included in the repo, the following scripts can be used.
-[Pull Request Migration](./02_prmigrate.py) and [Isse Migrate](./03_migrate_workitems.py)
+[Pull Request Migration](./02_prmigrate.py) and [Issue Migration](./03_migrate_workitems.py)

 ![The GUI](./images/image.png)